snandasena/advanced-lane-finding/README.md

 Perspective transformation
 ---
-Perspective transfomation can do with following steps.
+Perspective transfomation can be done with following steps.
+##### Step 01:
-01. Select four source coordation points from given image and these points were used for all other as well with a generic adgusment.
+Select four source coordation points from given image and these points were used for all other as well with a generic adgusment.
 Selected **source** points:
 `p1 = (575, 465)` `p2 = (705, 465)` `p3 = (255, 685)` `p4 = (1050, 685)`
 Selected **destination** coordinates.